By Hidden Beaches specialist Ludo

 Where I’d stay on St Vincent and the Grenadines

 Bequia Beach Hotel is on a secluded beach spotted with brightly painted fishing boats.
 From the four-poster bed of my ocean suite I could hear the waves lapping.
-With few fellow visitors, you’re always able to find a private patch of beach.
+With few fellow visitors, you’re nearly always able to find a private patch of beach.

 From a distance, I thought Petit St Vincent was an uninhabited island.
 It’s actually an exclusive private resort with 22 open-plan cottages scattered across the hillsides, clifftops and beachfront.
 There are no pools here: the sea, accessed by gently sloping beaches, takes their place.
 Activities on offer include diving, kayaking, tennis and yoga.